 - and avoid polling your server with unnecessary traffic

-Tantek Çelik uses Falcon to send PuSH notifications of each post in his tantek.com Atom feed file since 2010-02-01.
+Tantek Çelik uses Falcon to send PuSH notifications from his site tantek.com

 Aaron Parecki uses p3k to send PuSH notifications for each item in his aaronparecki.com notes and articles Atom feed files since ????-??-?? (at least 2014-??-??).